kylelo/RoofDiffusion/README.md

 ## Training
 **RoofDiffusion**

+Use `roof_completion.json` for training the RoofDiffusion model with the footprint version, where in each footprint image, a pixel value of 1 denotes the building footprint and 0 denotes areas outside the footprint.
 ```console
 python run.py -p train -c config/roof_completion.json
 ```

 **No-FP RoofDiffusion**

+Use `roof_completion_no_footprint.json` for training with footprint images where all pixels are set to 1, indicating no distinction between inside and outside footprint areas.
 ```console
 python run.py -p train -c config/roof_completion_no_footprint.json
 ```